Aaditya-Singh/Music-Source-Separation/README.md

 UGP.py, DL.py and ML.py are the python scripts for running UGP.ipynb, DL.ipynb and ML.ipynb on GPU.

-5.py contains the code for the fundamental frequency estimation on GPU.
+FE.py contains the code for the fundamental frequency estimation on GPU.

+The codes are written in Python-3 using TensorFlow 2.0 Framework.